New Proud Boys Busted for Capitol Riot Have Wild Police Ties

 Donohoe’s lawyer did not return a request for comment for this story.

-During a July 2019 Proud Boys demonstration in Washington, D.C., Donohoe ran into Collin Coles, a Metropolitan Police Officer with whom he had previously served in the Marines.
+During a July 2019 Proud Boys demonstration in Washington, D.C., Donohoe ran into Collin Cole, a Metropolitan Police Officer with whom he had previously served in the Marines.
 The pair shook hands and the image soon circulated in Proud Boys circles as evidence that the group was not racist.
-(Coles is Black.)
+(Cole is Black.)

-Later, Donohoe tagged Coles on Facebook and the pair chatted about the upcoming rally, and the counterprotest expected from the left.
-“I’ll be working downtown today for the protests,” Coles commented on a picture Donohoe had taken from his hotel window of a car with a “Trump: Build The Wall” trailer.
+Later, Donohoe tagged Cole on Facebook and the pair chatted about the upcoming rally, and the counterprotest expected from the left.
+“I’ll be working downtown today for the protests,” Cole commented on a picture Donohoe had taken from his hotel window of a car with a “Trump: Build The Wall” trailer.

 “You’ll see me me [sic] I’m with the proud boys,” Donohoe wrote back.
 “Dont publicly announce this please antifa is trying to ruin our weekend.”

-Reached by phone, Coles said he was unaware of Donohoe’s recent arrest.
+Reached by phone, Cole said he was unaware of Donohoe’s recent arrest.

 “I guess he was just warning me like, ‘Be careful, antifa’s attacking,’ but it wasn’t anything past that.”